 The MFA in Creative Writing is a two-year co-educational low residency program designed for serious, independent writers seeking advanced instruction in poetry, fiction, and creative nonfiction through a non-traditional course of graduate study.
-The program’s emphasis on the mastery and understanding of writing skills and contemporary literature and craft through the master-writer and apprentice mentoring relationship, offers students a stimulating and individually tailored curriculum of courses and projects.
+The program emphasizes the mastery and understanding of writing skills and contemporary literature and craft through the master-writer and apprentice mentoring relationship, ultimately offering students a stimulating and individually tailored curriculum of courses and projects.

 The degree requires 48 hours of graduate credit completed during four 9-day residencies at Converse College, offered twice annually (summer and in January), four mentoring semesters, a fifth graduating residency, the completion of a substantive analytical project on literature or craft, and a book-length creative thesis and oral defense.

 Converse draws energy for its MFA in Creative Writing program from the College’s long history of inspiring and developing award-winning undergraduate and graduate writers, such as Julia Peterkin, the only South Carolinian to win the Pulitzer Prize in Fiction.
 Recent Converse graduates have distinguished themselves with honors and awards including:

 During residencies and throughout the academic year, writers, editors, and agents visit Converse to give public readings and to lead discussions on writing craft, publishing, and literary editing.
 Recent visiting writers to the Converse campus include:

 Congratulations to recent MFA graduate Travis Burnham on being awarded the C. Michael Curtis Publishing Fellowship, a new collaborative venture between Converse College's MFA program and Hub City Press.
 The fellowship provides the opportunity for MFA students to work directly with Hub City Press in all areas of publishing and editing, including manuscript review, manuscript selection, and marketing, and includes an honorarium for the recipient's work.
 Read more...